Vardot/vardot-zd-reply-suggester-app/README.md

 # Vardot Zendesk Reply Suggester App
 Vardot Zendesk Reply Suggester App is a simple and efficient application developed by Mohammed Razem that integrates Zendesk with OpenAI GPT-3.5.
 The app leverages the power of GPT-3.5 to provide quick and accurate reply suggestions for support agents, improving their response time and overall customer satisfaction.

-This app is based on Zendesk AI's guide, which can be found here: https://developer.zendesk.com/documentation/apps/build-an-app/using-ai-to-summarize-conversations-in-a-support-app/

 ## Features
 - Seamless integration with Zendesk
 - Utilizes OpenAI GPT-3.5 for generating reply suggestions